phkim14/288clouds-hugo/about.md

 {{<image src="headshot.jpg" width="200" display="inline-block">}}

-## Hi, my name is Phoebe Kim, and I am a Senior Manager for the Multi-Cloud Solutions Architecture (MCA) team at VMware based in Dallas/Fort Worth metroplex.
+## Hi, my name is Phoebe Kim, and I am a Senior Manager for the Multi-Cloud Solutions Architecture (MCA) team at VMware.
+I am based in Dallas/Fort Worth metroplex.

-The Multi-Cloud Solutions Architecture team helps VMware Cloud Provider partners and direct customers achieve their multi-cloud vision by providing technical guidance on multi-cloud architectures and migrations.
+As a Senior Manager for the Multi-Cloud Solutions Architecture team at VMware, I bring extensive expertise in cloud computing and a commitment to empowering customers with innovative solutions.
+Based in Dallas/Fort Worth, I lead a dynamic team that provides technical guidance on multi-cloud strategies and helps partners and direct customers achieve their objectives.
+Passionate about staying ahead of the curve, I am dedicated to driving technological advancements and enabling organizations to succeed in the rapidly changing tech industry.

 Reach out via [email](mailto:info.288clouds@gmail.com) or Twitter [@phoebesykim](https://twitter.com/phoebesykim).

 ***
-## Certifications
+## Technical Certifications

 View my badges [here](https://www.youracclaim.com/users/phoebesykim/badges).